kuberig-io/kuberig/README.md

 - [Kubernetes DSL availability](https://github.com/kuberig-io/kuberig-dsl-kubernetes/blob/master/AVAILABILITY.MD)
 - [OpenShift DSL availability](https://github.com/kuberig-io/kuberig-dsl-openshift/blob/master/AVAILABILITY.MD)

+Our jobs detect and add new Kubernetes versions automatically.
+We get a Slack notification to create the JCenter inclusion request for the new version(s).
+These requests usually get processed within the next day.

+The OpenShift job is not working.
+The API specification is no longer available in the repositories.
+This means we need to startup an OpenShift cluster to get the OpenAPI specification.
+I don't have the time and funding to do this.

+> If you have access to specific versions please provide the OpenAPI specification, then I can add it.
+Or even better open a pull request with it.

 ## Additional Information
 ### User Manual
 For more information please consult the [User Manual](https://docs.kuberig.io).